Olympus E-M10 III Comparison Review

 The camera has a CMOS (Complementary Metal–Oxide–Semiconductor) sensor at its core.

-Which image processing chip is used to convert the raw signal into an image file and perform noise reduction and image sharpening?
+Which image processing chip is used in the Olympus E-M10 III to convert the raw signal into an image file and perform noise reduction and image sharpening?

 Olympus equipped the E-M10 III with the TruePic VIII image processor.

 What is the ISO sensitivity range of the Olympus E-M10 III?